Connect with an Advisor

 As you get closer to graduation, the more often you come to see us the better we'll be able to help make sure you get your diploma on time.

 Advisement is provided by a full-time professional advisor (the Coordinator) and two half-time graduate assistants who are trained for their advisement role.
 You're not assigned an advisor, so you can pick who to see based on your schedule.
 Then, you have the choice of seeing the same advisor each time and developing a relationship, or seeing someone new each time to make sure we're all double checking your plans and progress.

 We suggest that you see your advisor at least twice a year to be sure you are on track toward program completion.
-It is particularly helpful to check with our academic advisors as you prepare your applications for a) admission to the program, b) internship, and c) graduation.
+It is particularly helpful for teacher education students to check with our academic advisors as you prepare your applications for a) admission to the program, b) internship, and c) graduation.
+HDFS students must see their advisor for enrollment permission for some courses.
 A record of each advising appointment will be kept in your file, which will follow you throughout your college career.

 Your questions, and your ideas/plans/concerns about the coming semester(s).

 You are eligible to substitute teach when you have acquired 62 credits, with at least 6 credits coming from the loosely defined area of "education."
 Courses in education-related areas such as psychology, sociology, and human development count toward the 6 credit requirement.
 Visit the Advisement Center to pick up an application, visit the Washoe County School District or the Nevada Department of Education.

 I am majoring in Secondary Education and have already chosen my teaching major/focus.
 What if I want to change my teaching focus to another subject?